-TO: Budget and Legislative Analyst FROM: John Carroll, Assistant Clerk, Land Use and Transportation Committee DATE: March 12, 2025 SUBJECT: LEGISLATION AMENDED - FISCAL IMPACT DETERMINATION
+TO: Budget and Legislative Analyst FROM: John Carroll, Assistant Clerk, Land Use and Transportation Committee DATE: March 18, 2025 SUBJECT: LEGISLATION AMENDED - FISCAL IMPACT DETERMINATION

-The Board of Supervisors' Land Use and Transportation Committee (a nonfiscal committee) amended the following legislation on March 10, 2025.
+The Board of Supervisors' Land Use and Transportation Committee (a nonfiscal committee) duplicated and amended the following legislation on March 17, 2025.
 Pursuant to Administrative Code, Section 2.6-3, the new version is being forwarded to you as it was initially determined not to have fiscal impact.

-File No. 241067-2
+File No. 250257 Version 2

-Ordinance amending the Planning Code to allow tourist hotels and motels to be used for Interim Housing without thereby abandoning or discontinuing the hotel use classification under that Code; amending the Building Code to allow Interim Housing without thereby changing the underlying occupancy classification of the property, and amending Appendix P to remove restriction that emergency housing be located on land owned or leased by the City; affirming the Planning Department's determination under the California Environmental Quality Act; and making findings of consistency with the General Plan, and the eight priority policies of Planning Code, Section 101.1, and findings of public necessity, convenience, and welfare under Planning Code, Section 302.
+Ordinance amending the Planning Code to allow tourist hotels and motels to be used for Interim Housing without thereby abandoning or discontinuing the hotel use classification under that Code, and authorizing the reestablishment of hotel use for certain Shelter-In-Place hotels; amending the Building Code to allow Interim Housing without thereby changing the underlying occupancy classification of the property, allowing reestablishment of hotel use for Shelter-In-Place hotels, and amending Appendix P to remove restriction that emergency housing be located on land owned or leased by the City; affirming the Planning Department's determination under the California Environmental Quality Act; and making findings of consistency with the General Plan and the eight priority policies of Planning Code, Section 101.1, and findings of public necessity, convenience, and welfare under Planning Code, Section 302.